 To support the service user to achieve their identified level of enhanced health and independence.

 To respect and affirm cultural diversity and choice.

 To abide by legislation, regulations, standards, codes and policies that reflect respect for the rights and responsibilities of the service, service users and their families/whanau.

 Mental Health Services encourage consumer participation in the development of a treatment plan (Integrated Treatment Plan).
 The purpose of the Integrated Treatment Plan is to promote and achieve recovery, and empower consumers to take responsibility for accomplishing good health.
 Indicators and expectations for working through periods of unwellness are also identified.

 This is a free service and is offered 24 hours a day, seven days a week.
 Telephone 0800 653 357.
-During business hours, each community mental health team offers a mental health emergency service in their area.
-Existing consumers/tangata whaiora are encouraged to contact their key-worker in the first instance.
+During business hours, each community mental health & addiction team offers a mental health & addiction emergency service in their area.
+Existing service users are encouraged to contact their key-worker in the first instance.